 Setting up the environment

 Python community has developed many modules to help programmers implement machine learning.
 In this article, we will be using numpy, scipy and scikit-learn modules.
 We can install them using cmd command:

 A better option would be downloading miniconda or anaconda packages for python, which come prebundled with these packages.
 Follow the instructions given here to use anaconda.

 Machine Learning overview

-Machine learning involves computer to get trained using a given data set, and use this training to predict the properties of a given new data.
-For example, we can train computer by feeding it 1000 images of cats and 1000 more images which are not of a cat, and tell each time to computer whether a picture is cat or not.
-Then if we show the computer a new image, then from the above training, computer should be able to tell whether this new image is cat or not.
+Machine learning involves a computer to be trained using a given data set, and use this training to predict the properties of a given new data.
+For example, we can train a computer by feeding it 1000 images of cats and 1000 more images which are not of a cat, and tell each time to the computer whether a picture is cat or not.
+Then if we show the computer a new image, then from the above training, the computer should be able to tell whether this new image is a cat or not.

 Now we want to predict flower type for petal of size 2.5 cm.
 So if we decide no. of neighbors (K)=3, we see that the 3 nearest neighbors of 2.5 are 1, 2 and 3.
 Their frequencies are 2, 3 and 2 respectively.
 Therefore the neighbor of maximum frequency is 2 and flower type corresponding to it is b.
 So for a petal of size 2.5, the prediction will be flower type b.

 Implementing KNN- classification algorithm using Python on IRIS dataset

 Here is a python script which demonstrates knn classification algorithm.
 Here we use the famous iris flower dataset to train the computer, and then give a new value to the computer to make predictions about it.
 The data set consists of 50 samples from each of three species of Iris (Iris setosa, Iris virginica and Iris versicolor).
 Four features are measured from each sample: The length and Width of Sepals & Petals, in centimeters.